Mamello-Molokwane/pre-programme-learning/README.md

     I reached week 1 of CS50P where they teach conditionals and even though it was also something I already knew from the bootcamp I learned about the match-case conditionals which seemed much easier than if-else but it only works in certain situation.
 The projects aren't that hard and everytime I complete a project there's this confidence boost I get from getting it right.
 Meal Time was a bit more challenging than the rest but it was still fun to complete.

+### Week 4
+    I completed week 2 of CS50P which was about loops, lists and dictionaries.
+This lesson helped me understand dictionaries better because I had trouble with printing values instead of the keys using loops but I know how to do that now.
+The problem set wasn't that hard but it was a little challenging when it got to vanity plates and I had to use a dictionary in nutrition which was where I learned to access the values and not just the keys of a dictionary.
+Overall this was also an enjoyable lesson.